-The education system in France may be more complicated than most expats may be accustomed to, but it is generally nevertheless of a high standard.
+The education system in France may be more complicated than most expats are accustomed to, but it's generally of a high standard.
 There are a variety of school types in France, including public, private, bilingual and international schools.
 Parents will need to consider the language barrier, cost and curriculum before deciding which type of institution will be best for their children.

 Public schools in France

-Many expat parents choose to send their younger children to their local nursery school, as it is practical and free of charge.
-Children of this age tend to overcome the language barrier quickly and as there are few formal educational demands, the difficulties of reading and writing in French are irrelevant.
+Many expat parents choose to send their younger children to their local nursery school, as it's practical and free of charge.
+Children of this age tend to overcome the language barrier quickly and, as there are few formal educational demands, the difficulties of reading and writing in French are irrelevant.

 As in most destinations, schooling standards can vary immensely from one neighbourhood or city to the next.
-Certain public schools in France run a curriculum geared towards teaching French to non-Francophone students, known as a Section Internationale, with the aim of eventually integrating the students into the French system.
+Certain public schools in France run a curriculum geared towards teaching French to non-Francophone students, known as a Section Internationale, to eventually integrate these students into the French system.
 Few primary schools offer this programme.
-It is largely reserved for middle and high schools in France's large cities.
+It's largely reserved for middle and high schools in France's large cities.

 Private schools in France

 Private schools in France are either state sponsored or privately funded.
 These tend to afford smaller class sizes, more individualised instruction, better facilities and improved access to teachers.
 Most private schools in France are Catholic, meaning that the curriculum incorporates a faith-based value system.